kdardoufa/Nornir_Check_Route/README.md

 # Technologies & Frameworks Used
 * Nornir.
-* WSL - Ubuntu 18.04.3
+* WSL - Ubuntu 18.04.3 LTS
 * The script is written in Python 3.
+Tested also with Python3.8.10 Update (Feb 8th 2022):
+* Tests have been made with Ubuntu 20.04.3 LTS, python3.8.10 and nornir 2.5 (last version on the 2.x train)
+* A version adapted for Nornir 3.x train will be developed soon.

 # Installation
 1. Clone the repo